cisagov/ScubaGear/baselines/teams.md

-# CISA M365 Security Configuration Baseline for Sharepoint Teams
+# CISA M365 Security Configuration Baseline for Teams

 Microsoft Teams is a text and live chat workspace in Microsoft 365 that supports video calls, chat messaging, screen-sharing, and file sharing.